-The job tasks of SWAT teams revolve around responding to crisis.
+The job tasks of these specific teams revolve around responding to crises.
 The specific duties for SWAT officers vary on their expertise and training.
-Some SWAT officers act as negotiators to try to talk criminals down, and others act as medical professionals in the event of injury.
+Some Special Weapons And Tactics officers act as negotiators to try to talk criminals down, and others act as medical professionals in the event of injury.
 Some are experts in assault weapons and vehicles.
 All SWAT teams include various tactical officers who organize and conduct activities as needed.
 When not responding to incidences, SWAT officers complete routine tasks, such as traffic patrol and investigating cases.

 Skills of SWAT Officers

-SWAT officers must have the ability to face very dangerous and even life-threatening incidences.
+SWAT officers must have the ability to face very dangerously and even life-threatening incidences.
 They must be able to handle individuals who are dangerous, aggressive, threatening, or even mentally ill.
-SWAT officers must be extremely physically fit, with the ability to run for long distances, lift and carry heavy objects, and handle long periods of various types of weather.
+These officers must be extremely physically fit, with the ability to run for long distances, lift and carry heavy objects, and handle long periods of various types of weather.